aporlowski/pi-sdr/README.md

 2. Pick device RTL2838UHIDIR > OK

 3. We will start with an easy signal to capture, FM radio; the same radio stations you listen to in a car.
 For our example we will use Bloomington's B96.7 WBWB found at 96.7 MHz.
-If you are not in Bloomgington you can substitute a channel from your broadcast area.
+If you are not in Bloomington you can substitute a channel from your broadcast area.
 Because FM is a wide bandwidth transmission, it will be easier to find and tune correctly.

 4. GQRX takes all frequency inputs in kHz.
 So to get from 96.7 MHz to kHZ we need to multiply 96.7 MHz by 1000 to get 96700 kHz.
-Input this number in the Frequency box under the Reciever tab.
+Input this number in the Frequency box under the Receiver tab.
 This is the target frequency the SDR will center its reception on.

 5. Next Select `mode WFM (mono)` or `WFM (stereo)`.
-This mode selection that tells GQRX how to demondulate the radio signal.
+This mode selection that tells GQRX how to demodulate the radio signal.
 For example, AM and FM are different modulation techniques and you won't hear the correct audio output if you do not select the correct mode.
 You will notice that the stereo demodulation provides two channels of sound whereas the mono demodulation provides only one channel.
 Depending on your reception quality one mode may sound better than the other.

 > See [this page](https://gqrx.dk/doc/practical-tricks-and-tips#use) for more description of the various settings.

 6. Push the `play` button in the top left corner.
 You should hear start to hear the radio station.
-You will see in the top half of the screen a specturm analyzer, and in the bottom half a time plot of the signal strength for the sampled frequency range.
-The specturem analyzer measures the signal strength in dB.
-You will see a noise floor across the entire frequency range (probably between -60 to -100 dB depending on your reciever and GQRX settings).
+You will see in the top half of the screen a spectrum analyzer, and in the bottom half a time plot of the signal strength for the sampled frequency range.
+The spectrum analyzer measures the signal strength in dB.
+You will see a noise floor across the entire frequency range (probably between -60 to -100 dB depending on your receiver and GQRX settings).
 Where there is a signal broadcast, you should see peaks of signals rise above the noise floor(probably between -80 and -20 dB), these are broadcast radios signals.
 In the lower plot, time runs up and down along the y-axis, and frequency is the x-axis.
 The colors show the signal strength blue:low, yellow:medium, red:high.
-Yellow is typically suficient.
+Yellow is typically sufficient.

 If your signal is not well define from the noise floor you may need to adjust your LNA `input tab` > `LNA`> I have mine set at 3.6 dB.
-You may also adjust your gain `reciever tab` > `Gain` > I have mine at -3.7 dB.
+You may also adjust your gain `receiver tab` > `Gain` > I have mine at -3.7 dB.
 The  `LNA` is a software low noise amplifier that attempts to amplify the power of the signal while not affecting the signal-to-noise (SNR) ratio.
 The `gain` will increase the power (read as volume) of the signal.
 You will notice as you increase the `gain` the volume output increases, but as you increase the `LNA` the signal may become more clear.
-Increasing the `LNA` will increase the power consumption, so you ideally want to use as little as possible while still recieving a clear signal.
+Increasing the `LNA` will increase the power consumption, so you ideally want to use as little as possible while still receiving a clear signal.

  ![FM Tuning](/images/fm-tuning.png)

 7. Push the `play` button again to stop the reception after you finish exploring the software.
 Next, we will try a slightly more difficult signal to tune, NOAA Weather radio.

 > Note RTL-SDR and GQRX can not tune typical broadcast AM radio stations without some additional effort.
 It requires some tuning to get below 22.0 MHZ.
-See [reddit thread](https://www.reddit.com/r/RTLSDR/comments/ksmv9f/cant_listen_to_am_radio_broadcasts_with_nooelec/) and [user report](http://adrianchadd.blogspot.com/2017/06/gqrx-direct-sampling-configuration.html?m=1)
+See [Reddit thread](https://www.reddit.com/r/RTLSDR/comments/ksmv9f/cant_listen_to_am_radio_broadcasts_with_nooelec/) and [user report](http://adrianchadd.blogspot.com/2017/06/gqrx-direct-sampling-configuration.html?m=1)

 #### NOAA Weather Radio

 1. Change the frequency to your local NOAA Weather radio channel.
 In Bloomington, this is currently 162.50 MHz or 162500 kHz.
 You can find your local frequency from the [NOAA site](https://www.weather.gov/nwr/station_listing).

 2. Change the mode to `Narrow FM`.
-You will notice the grey bars on either side of the center frequency will shirnk.
+You will notice the grey bars on either side of the center frequency will shrink.
 Narrow FM uses less bandwidth to broadcast the signals.
-This allows more radio stations to fit into the specturm, however, it decreases the quality of audio.
+This allows more radio stations to fit into the spectrum, however, it decreases the quality of audio.
 This smaller bandwidth is still suitable for talking based audio like two-way radio and news, but it would not perform well for music found on typical FM radio stations.

 3. Push the `play` button.

 4. For the NOAA Weather Radio I had to increase the `LNA` from 3.6 dB to 36 dB to hear the voice transmission.

 5. You should see a signal peak near your center frequency (red line).
-However, depending on your reciever, you may find it is not completely centered on the peak.
-This is due to slight inaccuracies that can exist in your reciever.
+However, depending on your receiver, you may find it is not completely centered on the peak.
+This is due to slight inaccuracies that can exist in your receiver.
 As frequency increase, you will notice this inaccuracy will also become more severe.
 You can tune the frequency by hovering over the red bar until you have a bi-directional horizontal arrow and then drag the center frequency until you get a clear signal.
-You can also use the frequency input text box or arrows, or click the numbers in the black box under `Reciever Options`.
+You can also use the frequency input text box or arrows, or click the numbers in the black box under `Receiver Options`.
 Notice the audio quality of the NOAA radio is significantly less that the FM radio, this is due to the reduced bandwidth.

 6. Notice how much you have to move the frequency to get a clear signal.
 For example, using a cheaper dongle, I have to move my frequency -3.5 kHz.
 On my purpose-built dongle, I do not need to adjust.
-This will not be a static number that works for all frequencies, as it will increaes as frequency does.
-Negative imples less (left) of the center frequency and a positive number imples greater (right).
-Fortunately there is a correction method that does scales with the frequency called parts-per-million `ppm`.
+This will not be a static number that works for all frequencies, as it will increase as frequency does.
+Negative implies less (left) of the center frequency and a positive number implies greater (right).
+Fortunately, there is a correction method that does scales with the frequency called parts-per-million `ppm`.
 We will discuss how to find this correction number below.

 7. With this narrower signal you may run into a form of interference known as DC bias.
-This affects the reciever only at the center frequency (e.g. the frequency you input into GQRX).
+This affects the receiver only at the center frequency (e.g. the frequency you input into GQRX).
 If your reception is poor, you may find that the DC bias drowns out the signal.
 If you are having trouble getting clear reception, try offsetting the center frequency 20 kHz or so, and then tuning to the channel by dragging the red bar back onto the signal.
 Also, you can investigate the `DC remove` option on the `input tab`.

  ![NOAA Tuning](/images/noaa-tuning.png)